-The users counted over 30 different update issues that need to be addressed.
-One of those affects peripheral devices, USB ports and it goes by the code 0x800703f1.
-It’s connected with Service registration failure and leads to update stuck.
-Until Microsoft sorts this issue out, we have a few valuable advice and workarounds for you.
+This issue is connected to Service registration failure and leads to an update stuck.
+Until Microsoft sorts this issue out, we have a few valuable pieces of advice and workarounds for you.

 - System Restore error 0x800703f1 – This error can also appear while using System Restore, and if that happens, be sure to scan your system for file corruption and check if that helps.
 You can also try to solve the problem by disabling your antivirus.

 - 0x800703f1 Windows 8 – According to users, this error can affect older versions of Windows as well.
 Even if you’re using Windows 8 or 7, you should know that most of our solutions can be applied to them as well, so feel free to try them.

 How do I fix the install error 0x800703F1?

 - Why does the error 0x800703f1 appear on Windows?

 - How do I fix the install error 0x800703F1?

 - 2. Use the SFC and DISM tools